-All proposals are due on Friday, July 8, 2022 by 5:00 pm.
+All proposals are due on Friday, May 12, 2023 by 5:00 pm.
 Chamorro Standard Time (CHST).

 VII.
-DIVERSITY, EQUITY, AND INCLUSION
+STATEMENT OF DIVERSITY, EQUITY, INCLUSION, JUSTICE AND ACCESSIBILITY

-The National Sea Grant College Program champions diversity, equity, and inclusion (DEI) by recruiting, retaining and preparing a diverse workforce, and proactively engaging and serving the diverse populations of coastal communities.
-Sea Grant is committed to building inclusive research, extension, communication, and education programs that serve people with unique backgrounds, circumstances, needs, perspectives and ways of thinking.
-We encourage applicants of all ages, races, ethnicities, national origins, gender identities, sexual orientations, disabilities, cultures, religions, citizenship types, marital statuses, educational levels, job classifications, veteran status types, and income, and socioeconomic status types to apply for this competitive research opportunity.
+Sea Grant embraces individuals of all ages, races, ethnicities, national origins, gender identities, sexual orientations, disabilities, cultures, religions, citizenship types, marital statuses, education levels, job classifications, veteran status types, and income, and socioeconomic status types.
+Sea Grant is committed to increasing equity, inclusion, and access to strengthen the diversity of the Sea Grant researchers that we support and of the communities we serve.
 The UOG Sea Grant program encourages applicants to clearly identify how this research will have broader societal impacts on the Guam community including stakeholders from underrepresented or underserved communities.